 Months of entry

-The Psychology of Education MSc will introduce students to key theoretical issues in the psychology of education, critically analysing psychological theory and research, and exploring its contribution to educational issues and practice.
-It is intended for people who wish to gain Graduate Basis of Certified Status so that they can proceed to professional training as an educational or other psychologist.
+The Psychology of Education MSc will introduce students to key theoretical issues in the Psychology of Education, critically analysing theories and research, and exploring its contribution to educational issues and practice.
+This Masters is accredited by the British Psychological Society (BPS) and it is intended for people who wish to gain Graduate Basis for Chartered Membership so that they can proceed to professional training.

 UCL Institute of Education (IOE) is one of the world's leading centres for education and related areas of social science - students learn from cutting-edge researchers in the field.
-For the third year in succession the UCL Institute of Education (IOE) has been ranked as the world's leading university for Education (QS World University Rankings 2016).
+For the sixth year in succession the IOE has been ranked number one for education (QS World University Rankings by Subject 2019).
 Our alumni include government ministers; heads of schools, other educational institutions and NGOs; and Olympians and prize-winning authors.

 The programme is delivered through a combination of lectures, including guest speakers, student preparation of tasks and longer presentations, group work, discussion, and computer workshops giving hands-on practice.
-Assessment is through coursework and one unseen examination.
-Coursework can involve small exercices, critiques of set research articles and extended pieces of writing on set topics.
+Assessment is through coursework.
+Coursework involves critiques of research articles, extended essays on set topics, and a dissertation.